 A fan sent her an example of what a reverse world would look like, where women were the default and men were marked and othered.
 Awesome:

-Here’s the whole video:Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Here’s the whole video:Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.